 - 6.1 When not in use, PPE will be properly stored, kept clean, and in good repair.
-Inspectors, or a trained Health and Safety Technician, will inspect the following equipment for health and safety issues annually: - All electrical appliances - All fixed gym equipment - Any workshop equipment, e.g. lathes and kilns - All fume cupboards - 6.2 It is the responsibility of the Support Services Manager to ensure new equipment meets the appropriate standards and conforms to all health and safety requirements. - 6.3 Each school/academy will ensure that staff and pupils can expect any equipment they use is suitable for its intended use and is properly maintained. - 6.4 Each school/academy will make use of an automated external defibrillator (AED) as part of its first aid equipment through the DfE's arrangements to buy, install and maintain an AED.
+Inspectors, or a trained Health and Safety Technician, will inspect the following equipment for health and safety issues annually:

+- All electrical appliances

+- All fixed gym equipment

+- Any workshop equipment, e.g. lathes and kilns

+- All fume cupboards

+- 6.2 It is the responsibility of the SSM to ensure new equipment meets the appropriate standards and conforms to all health and safety requirements. - 6.3 Each school/academy will ensure that staff and pupils can expect any equipment they use is suitable for its intended use and is properly maintained. - 6.4 Each school/academy will make use of an automated external defibrillator (AED) as part of its first aid equipment through the DfE's arrangements to buy, install and maintain an AED.

-6.5 Statutory Inspections
+Statutory Inspections

-- 6.5.1 Regular inspection and testing of equipment is conducted to legislative requirements by competent contractors.
-Records of such monitoring will be logged on SYPRO by the competent person. - 6.5.2 The competent person is responsible for identifying all equipment and ensuring that any training or instruction needs, or personal protective equipment requirements are identified.
-The competent person will ensure that the relevant risk assessments are conducted where required. - 6.5.3 Equipment restricted to those users who are authorised or have received specific training is detailed in the register and labelled accordingly. - 6.5.4 All staff are required to report any problems found with equipment to the competent person.
+- 6.5 Regular inspection and testing of equipment is conducted to legislative requirements by competent contractors.
+Records of such monitoring will be logged on the Trust's Estates Management Software by the competent person. - 6.6 The competent person is responsible for identifying all equipment and ensuring that any training or instruction needs, or personal protective equipment requirements are identified.
+The competent person will ensure that the relevant risk assessments are conducted where required. - 6.7 Equipment restricted to those users who are authorised or have received specific training is detailed in the register and labelled accordingly. - 6.8 All staff are required to report any problems found with equipment to the competent person and logged on the Trust's Estates Management Software.
 Defective equipment will be clearly marked and taken out of service by storing in a secure location, pending repair or disposal.

-6.6 Curriculum Areas
+Curriculum Areas

-All members of staff are responsible for ensuring maintenance requirements for equipment in their areas are identified to the Site team/Facilities Lead, implemented and recorded.
+6.9 All members of staff are responsible for ensuring maintenance requirements for equipment in their areas are identified to the Site team/Facilities Lead, implemented and recorded.

-6.7 Electrical Safety
+Electrical Safety

-- 6.7.1 All staff will conduct a visual inspection of plugs, cables and electrical equipment prior to use.
-Defective equipment will be reported to the competent person. - 6.7.2 All portable items of electrical equipment will be subject to formal inspection and testing (Portable Appliance Testing (PAT)) on an identified cycle (dependent upon the type of equipment and the environment it is used in).
+- 6.10 All staff will conduct a visual inspection of plugs, cables and electrical equipment prior to use.
+Defective equipment will be reported to the competent person. - 6.11 All portable items of electrical equipment will be subject to formal inspection and testing (Portable Appliance Testing (PAT)) on an identified cycle (dependent upon the type of equipment and the environment it is used in).
 All earthed equipment (class 1) and cables attached to such equipment will be tested annually.
-This inspection and testing will be conducted by a PAT testing contractor or competent person annually.

-- 6.7.3 The competent person is responsible for keeping an up-to-date inventory of all relevant electrical appliances and for ensuring that all equipment is available for testing. - 6.7.4 Personal equipment items (electrical or mechanical) should not be brought into the Trust without prior authorisation and must be subjected to the same tests as other equipment.
+This inspection and testing will be conducted by a PAT testing contractor or competent person annually. - 6.12 The competent person is responsible for keeping an up-to-date inventory of all relevant electrical appliances and for ensuring that all equipment is available for testing. - 6.13 Personal equipment items (electrical or mechanical) should not be brought into the Trust without prior authorisation and must be subjected to the same tests as other equipment.
 A fixed electrical installation test (fixed wire test) will be conducted by qualified contractors on a 5-year cycle.

-6.8 External Play Equipment
+External Play Equipment

-- 6.8.1 External play equipment will only be used when appropriately supervised.
-This equipment will be checked daily before use for any apparent defects. - 6.8.2 An appointed approved contractor will conduct a formal inspection of the equipment annually or in line with the manufacturer's warranty.
+- 6.14 External play equipment will only be used when appropriately supervised.
+This equipment will be checked daily before use for any apparent defects. - 6.15 An appointed approved contractor will conduct a formal inspection of the equipment annually or in line with the manufacturer's warranty.